 The Tale of Melon City summary, a Vikram Seth poem, is a witty jab at powerful people.
 The poet has mocked the notion that it makes no difference to people who their ruler, king, or head of state is, as long as he allows them to live in peace, freedom, and, most importantly, in their minds.

-The Tale of Melon City
+Summary of The Tale of Melon City

 The noose was set to a certain height.
 Each man tried to fit the noose.
 Only one man was tall enough to fit it.
 That man was the king.
 So he was suspended by the royal law.
-Ministers felt satisfied that they have found someone hanged.
+Ministers felt satisfied that they had found someone hanged.
 Otherwise, the unruly city might rebel against the king.
 They cried out: “Long live the king!”

 Since the king was dead, ministers with enlightened minds sent messengers to announce in the name of his (former) emperor that the next one to pass through the City Gate would elect a ruler for their country.
 It was their custom and their rites were kept with due respect.
 A fool passed by the gate of the city.
 The guards asked him to decide: “Who will be the King?”
 The fool answered “melon” because it was his usual answer to all the questions.

 So the Melon was crowned king, and the city became known as 'Melon City' ever since.
 When asked how their master had turned into a melon, the people said it was by customary choice.
 It was appropriate for them if the king was pleased with himself for being a watermelon.
 They would not ask him to take any business as long as he left them in peace and freedom, allowing them to continue their private businesses without government interference.
 This is the story that the people of this city tell those who inquire about the meaning of their city's name.